Admission Requirements for Freshman Students

 - Approved High School Equivalency Exam: If an approved high school equivalency exam was taken in lieu of high school graduation, an official score report/transcript must be sent directly to the Office of Admissions from the Department of Education from the state in which the exam was given.

 - ACT/SAT Scores*: Test scores are no longer required for admission or scholarship consideration at Montana State University.
 Please note that other academic information, including a self-reported cumulative GPA, is still required.
 Students can still submit ACT/SAT scores for math and writing placement purposes.
-MSU does not use the SAT Subject Tests (formally SAT II Subject Tests) for admissions purposes.
-Test scores are used to determine admission status, award certain scholarships, and to assist with academic planning.
+MSU does not use the SAT Subject Tests (formally SAT II Subject Tests).
 Non-traditional applicants who graduated three or more years prior to the semester in which they intend to enroll are not required to submit ACT/SAT test results.
 Arrangements to take the ACT test on campus may be made by contacting MSU Testing Services at 406-994-6984.